Medically reviewed by Kristin Hall, FNP

 In short, Latisse is highly effective for most people.
 However, if your eyelash loss is caused by an autoimmune condition such as alopecia areata, it might not be fully effective for you.

-Latisse is a prescription medication, meaning you’ll need to see your doctor before you can buy it.
-We offer Latisse online, subject to doctor approval and an online consultation, with discreet delivery to your door.
+Latisse is a prescription medication, meaning you’ll need to see your healthcare provider before you can buy it.
+We offer Latisse online, subject to healtcare provider approval and an online consultation, with discreet delivery to your door.

 Because Latisse is designed as a cosmetic treatment, it usually won’t be covered by your health insurance plan.
 However, if you have a medical condition such as hypotrichosis, your insurance provider might provide some level of coverage for Latisse and other medications.